-Crushed ore is being fed through a three-stage crushing plant to produce an 80% passing ("P80") 6.5 mm product.
-All ROM ore will bypass the crushing plant.
+Run of mine ore is fed through a three-stage crushing plant to produce an 80% passing (P80) 12.5 mm product.
+Crushed ore is conveyed and stacked on one of two HLP's using a series of fixed and mobile conveyors.